 #5 Apple Supplier Quanta Computer Inc

-Quanta Computer Inc, one of Apple’s primary suppliers, was hit by a major ransomware attack by REvil in April 2021.
-REvil announced the attack on its dark website, claiming to have infiltrated the company’s computer network.
+Quanta Computer Inc, one of Apple’s primary suppliers, was hit by a major REvil ransomware attack in April 2021.
+The REvil group announced the attack on its dark website, claiming to have infiltrated the company’s computer network.

 The hacking group demanded a ransom of $50 million in return for the decryption key.
 The stolen data included manufacturing and engineering schematics of Apple’s current and future products.

-When Quanta Computer Inc refused to pay the ransom, REvil instead asked Apple to pay the ransom by 1st May 2021 if they want to avoid the leak of new files every day.
+When Quanta Computer Inc refused to pay the ransom, the REvil ransomware group instead asked Apple to pay the ransom by 1st May 2021 if they want to avoid the leak of new files every day.

-With several high-profile ransomware attacks under its belt, REvil has become a menace for every organization around the globe.
-The growing threat of ransomware can only be contained with the proper application of suitable security controls topped with effective cyber security awareness training for employees.
+With several high-profile ransomware attacks under its belt, REvil ransomware attacks have become a menace for every organization around the globe.
+The growing threat of ransomware can only be contained with the proper application of suitable security controls topped with effective employee security awareness training in your organization.

 So, stay vigilant and keep your eyes peeled.
 After all, prevention is better than cure, right?